bendr/bender/spec/data-model.md

 A **view** consists of:

-* a stacking mode, which can be either “top” or “bottom”;
+* a stacking mode, which can be one of “top”, “bottom” or “replace”;
 * a list of children, which may each be one of:
   * an DOM text node;
   * a DOM element that is not in the Bender XML namespace;